 - Explore the Opportunity Workspace

 - Opportunity Home

 - Explore the Lead Workspace

+- Accounts and Contacts in Lightning Experience

 We've taken your sales process and put it into an action-first workspace, designed to help your sales reps work their deals faster and smarter.
 You can customize coaching scripts for each step in the sales process, create records quickly with fewer clicks, and ultimately close deals faster.